 - Pizza: Mushroom Arugula Flatbread Pizza and Margherita Pizza Recipe are great with Chicken Caprese.

 - Dessert: Don’t forget dessert!
 Try this Tiramisu Cake Recipe (VIDEO) or some Nutella Brownies after dinner.

 What to serve with balsamic reduction?Leftover balsamic reduction?
 Or just loved the flavor and want to know where else to use it?
 I love it with these recipes!

 Make this Chicken Caprese in AdvanceMake-Ahead: To prep Chicken Caprese ahead of time, cook the chicken, slice the cheese, and make the balsamic reduction.
 Store them separately in the fridge.
 When you are ready to serve, melt the cheese on the chicken, saute the garlic and tomatoes, and then assemble and garnish.
 Storing: Place any leftovers in an airtight container in the refrigerator.
 It will last for 3-4 days.
 Freeze: If you don’t plan to eat it right away, place the Chicken Caprese in an airtight container or freezer ziplock bag and freeze for 1-2 months.
 Allow it to thaw overnight and then heat it in the oven until warmed through.

 - Cut each chicken breast into thin halves.
 Season with salt and pepper.

 - In a cast iron skillet, heat olive oil and butter on high, and cook each piece of chicken until fully cooked through.

-- Remove the cooked chicken and set aside.
+- Transfer the cooked chicken to a plate and cover it with foil and set aside.